 Bibliographic resources

-This paper is the first exhaustive review of all the original studies published on the vector competence of soft ticks for ASFV until 2023.
+This paper is the first exhaustive review of all the original studies published on the vector competence of soft ticks for ASFV until 2024.
 Despite an exhaustive screening of bibliographic resources, only 39 references were considered and the expert panel had always been limited, as exemplified by only 9 publishing experts since 2015.
 This relative paucity of bibliographic resources regarding soft tick competence for ASFV may be attributed to the difficulty of investigating their vector competence, both in laboratory and in field conditions.
 Indeed, sampling endophilous Ornithodoros ticks and developing relevant methods to detect ASFV in natural tick populations (Jori et al., 2013; Oura et al., 2013) or rearing soft ticks and amplifying ASFV in laboratory conditions are long and laborious tasks (Vial, 2009; Carrascosa et al., 2011).
 In addition, although ASF is of high veterinary and economic concern, vectorial transmission is seen as occasional with a relatively minor role in disease spread at least in some regions (Guinat et al., 2016).
-Nevertheless, soft ticks play a key role in the maintenance of the virus and this is why characterizing competence for tick-virus associations is required to assess the risk of ASFV introduction and spillover as Golnar et al. (2019) did for the US.
+Nevertheless, soft ticks play a key role in the maintenance of the virus and this is why characterizing competence for tick-virus associations is required to assess the risk of ASFV introduction and spillover, as Golnar et al. (2019) did for the US.

 Vector competence and tick-virus co-adaptation

 Although all references included in this study aimed to evaluate the vector competence of soft ticks for ASFV, we noticed a considerable diversity of vector competence measurements that yield distinct information.
-As a consequence, vector competence was only partially assessed for most tick-ASFV associations, with a noticeable decrease of studies along the successive biological steps of vector competence, from the tick infection to ASFV transmission by tick to pigs, and then by tick to other ticks.
+As a consequence, vector competence was only partially assessed for most tick-ASFV associations, with a noticeable decrease of studies along the successive biological steps of vector competence.
 In addition, more than half of tick-ASFV associations were characterized by only one single article.
 Heterogeneous vector competence scores were observed within species between viral strains.
-For instance, O. moubata showed efficient vector competence for only 3 viral strains out of the 12 tested thus far.
 This could be interpreted either as a lack of sufficient reliable studies or high tick-virus specificity.
-This latest hypothesis is in agreement with our results showing a significant effect of viral strain on tick infection status.